Kuri119/EvilCups/README.md

 To hightly understand the project don't hesitate to view the pptx file or read the docx/pdf file.

-The code using in the folder: evil-cups-code.
+All code is contained in the folder: evil-cups-code.

 Link POC:
 - Nhóm 1 - EvilCups: https://www.youtube.com/watch?v=qVDA-t7K0fY